joshbegley/nyt-latest/README.md

 **Some Republicans Honor Dick Cheney, While Trump Remains Silent**\
-`The late vice president had called President Trump “a coward” and a “threat to our republic” and endorsed former Vice President Kamala Harris in 2024.`\
+`The late vice president had called President Trump “a coward” and a “threat to our republic” and supported Vice President Kamala Harris in 2024.`\
 https://nytimes.com/2025/11/04/us/politics/republicans-honor-dick-cheney.html

 **Interior Secretary Faces Scrutiny for Travel Amid Shutdown**\